-Legendary Irish writer Brendan Behan, born on this day February 9, 1923, was a Dubliner through and through, as well as a poet, short story writer, novelist, and playwright.
+Legendary Irish writer Brendan Behan, died on this date (March 20) 1964.
+He was a Dubliner through and through, as well as a poet, short story writer, novelist, and playwright.
 Born to a Republican family, Behan became a member of the Irish Republican Army’s (IRA) youth organization Fianna Éireann at the age of 14.
 There was also a strong emphasis on Irish history and culture in the home, which meant he was steeped in literature and patriotic ballads from a tender age.
 Behan eventually joined the IRA at 16, which led to his serving time in a borstal youth prison in the United Kingdom and was also imprisoned in the Republic of Ireland.

 During his time in prison, he studied and become a fluent Irish speaker, writing his works in both Irish and English.
 He was released from prison as part of a general amnesty given by the Fianna Fáil government in 1946, Behan moved between homes in Dublin, Kerry, and Connemara and also resided in Paris for a period.